 Whether you’re considering entering a new partnership, or managing an existing one, partnership relationships (like all others) take work.
 In this article we’ll break down the best ways to lead you to success and clean up the mess when it’s no longer working out and you need to part ways.

 In the beginning it sounds like a great idea.
-If you can share resources, complement each other’s strengths, and share the workload as you grow together, everybody wins.
+If you can share resources. complement each other’s strengths, and share the workload as you grow together, everyone wins.

 Here are just a few of the top challenges partners struggle with alignment (and misalignment) on: